ieb/NMEA2000_Booklet/README.md

-# SignalK EInk Booklet
+# NMEA2000 EInk Booklet

-This is a Kindle Booklet for SignalK that allows you to open a book on a Kindle Paperwhite that displays pages of graphical instruments that display real time data from a SignalK server on the network.
+This is a Kindle Booklet for NMEA2000 data that allows you to open a book on a Kindle Paperwhite that displays pages of graphical instruments that display real time data from a NMEA2000 TCP server on the network.

 Kindle UIs are Java Swing applications running inside a lightweight OSGi Framework.

-It recognises the mimetype of the "book" and launches the registered Booklet application (SignalkBooklet.java) which then reads the json inside the book file, configures the UI with pages of widgets (EInkTextBox.java).
+It recognises the mimetype of the "book" and launches the registered Booklet application (NMEA2000Booklet.java) which then reads the json inside the book file, configures the UI with pages of widgets (EInkTextBox.java).

 It then either attempts to connect to a list of host port combinations from the book json.
-When it connects it also fetches the current state from the Signalk REST API as TCP only provides updates and some slow polling sensors may not get an update for some time.
-(Perhaps SignalK  TCP should send the intial state on connect.)
+When it connects it also fetches the current state from the NMEA2000 REST API as TCP only provides updates and some slow polling sensors may not get an update for some time.

 When the booklet is running navigation is by finger swipes left and rig ht to change pages.